 Data Transfer Rate (During Retrieval and Recording Verification)

 This chart shows the time required for one drive to read a single file.
-For tape and optical disk storage systems, it is assumed that they take time to load a medium into the drive and access the desired data.
+For tape and optical disk storage systems, it is assumed that time is needed to load media into the drive and access the desired data.
 When the data size is small, an HDD system, which is online, can read the data in a very short time because its access speed is high.
 However, when the data size is approximately 30 GB or more, the transfer speed of a tape system is advantageous, and it can read data faster than a HDD system.
-These indicate that HDD systems are advantageous for small data sizes, and that tape systems are advantageous for large data sizes.
+This shows that HDD systems have the edge for small data sizes, and that tape systems are superior for large data sizes.
 The optical disk system shows inferior performance in both areas.